 Learn moreEvery other hire we specialize in has a job description that can be written, a scope that can be defined, and outcomes that can be measured with reasonable precision.
 The Personal Assistant is different.
 This role lives in the space between the professional and the personal, and the best people in it are exceptional precisely because they can move between those worlds without losing a step.

-Learn moreThe most effective CEOs in the world share something that rarely appears in profiles or press releases.
+Learn moreThe most effective CEOs and principals in the world share something that rarely appears in profiles or press releases.
 Behind the decisions, the deals, and the direction sits a carefully constructed operating environment: a team of people whose entire function is to make the principal more effective.
-This is the Office of the CEO, and when it works well, the impact on business outcomes is profound.
+This is the Office of the CEO, and when it works well, the impact on outcomes is profound.

 Learn more